 Subdivision (c).
 Rule 45(c) is amended to remove any doubt as to the method for extending the time to respond after service by mail, leaving with the clerk of court, electronic means, or other means consented to by the party served.
 This amendment parallels the change in Federal Rule of Civil Procedure 6(e).
 Three days are added after the prescribed period otherwise expires under Rule 45(a).
-Intermediate Saturdays, Sundays, and legal holidays are included in counting these added three days.
+Intermediate Saturdays, Sundays, and legal holiday are included in counting these added three days.
 If the third day is a Saturday, Sunday, or legal holiday, the last day to act is the next day that is not a Saturday, Sunday, or legal holiday.
 The effect of invoking the day that the rule would otherwise expire under Rule 45(a) can be illustrated by assuming that the thirtieth day of a thirty-day period is a Saturday.
 Under Rule 45(a) the period expires on the next day that is not a Sunday or legal holiday.
 If the following Monday is a legal holiday, under Rule 45(a) the period expires on Tuesday.
-Three days are then added-Wednesday, Thursday, and Friday as the third and final day to act unless that is a legal holiday.
-If the prescribed period ends on a Friday, the three added days are Saturday, Sunday, and Monday, which is the third and final day to act unless it is a legal holiday.
-If Monday is a legal holiday, the next day that is not a legal holiday is the third and final day to act.
+If the prescribed period ends on a Friday, the three added days are Saturday, Sunday, sunday, and Monday, which is the third and final day to act unless it is a legal holiday.
+If Monday is a legal holiday to act unless, the next day that is not a legal holiday to act.

 Application of Rule 45(c) to a period that is less than eleven days can be illustrated by a paper that is served by mailing on a Friday.
 If ten days are allowed to respond, intermediate Saturdays, Sundays, and legal holidays are excluded in determining when the period expires under Rule 45(a).
 If there is no legal holiday, the period expires on the Friday two weeks after the paper was mailed.
 The three added Rule 45(c) days are Saturday, Sunday, and Monday, which is the third and final day to act unless it is a legal holiday.
 If Monday is a legal holiday, the next day that is not a legal holiday is the final day to act.
 Changes Made to Proposed Amendment Released for Public Comment.
 No change was made in the rule as published for public comment.